Arch-Njiru/Agriculture-Commodity-Price-Time-Series-Analysis/README.md

-# Agricultural Crops and Livestock Analysis in Kenya
+# Agricultural Crops and Livestock Analysis in Kenya - Year 2021/24

-## Project Overview
+Project Overview
-This project focuses on the analysis of agricultural commodities in Kenya, specifically seasonal and perennial crops, livestock, and fresh water fish.
-The goal of this project is to perform time-series analyses on supply volumes and profitability, ultimately providing actionable insights and recommendations for smallholder farmers.
+This project aims to provide a comprehensive analysis of agricultural commodities in Kenya, focusing on seasonal and perennial crops, livestock, salty water fish and fresh water fish.
+The ultimate goal is to offer actionable insights and recommendations to smallholder farmers, market linkage players, logistics providers, and retailers.
+By conducting time-series analyses on supply volumes and profitability, the project helps stakeholders optimize their operations and make informed decisions.

-The analysis covers the period from **2019 - 2024**, based on a dataset containing information about various commodities, markets, and regions in Kenya.
-The project explores trends in the following categories:
+The analysis covers the period from 2021 to 2024, using a dataset that encompasses a wide range of commodities, markets, and regions within Kenya.
+The key categories of interest include:

 - Seasonal Crops
 - Perennial Crops
 - Livestock
 - Fresh Water Fish
-- Salt Water Fish (future analysis)
+- Salt Water Fish

 ## Objectives

-1. **Data Cleaning and Preprocessing**: Handle missing data, filter out irrelevant entries, and split the dataset into meaningful categories (e.g., seasonal crops, perennial crops, livestock).
+1. Data Cleaning and Preprocessing:

+Address missing data, correct data types, and filter out irrelevant or erroneous entries.
+Categorize the dataset into specific groups: seasonal crops, perennial crops, livestock, and fish.

-2. **Exploratory Data Analysis (EDA)**: Identify key trends, most profitable commodities, and high-performing markets.
+2. Exploratory Data Analysis (EDA):

+Identify key trends in supply volumes and profitability.
+Analyze commodity performance across different markets and regions.

+3. Time-Series Analysis:

-3. **Time-Series Analysis**: Visualize trends in supply volumes and profitability over time to predict market performance.
+Visualize trends in supply volumes, wholesale and retail prices over time.
-4. **Insights for Smallholder Farmers**: Provide actionable recommendations based on analysis, focusing on improving farmer profits and decision-making.
+Provide predictive insights into market performance based on historical data.

+4. Actionable Insights for Smallholder Farmers, Market Linkage Players, Logistics Providers, and Retailers:

+Based on trends and profitability, provide practical recommendations to help players in the agri-value chain maximize profits and make better business decisions.

 ## Data
 The dataset covers the following key columns:
 - `commodity`: The name of the agricultural product.
+- `classification`: The class or grade of the agricultural product.
 - `market`: The marketplace where the product is sold.
 - `county`: The region where the market is located.
 - `volume_supplied_tonnes`: The quantity of the commodity supplied (in kilograms).